Guides + Tips Spring in Korea

 Spring in Korea: 12 Best Spots to See Cherry Blossoms in Seoul

-You know spring is about to be in full swing in Seoul, South Korea when the day is getting longer, the weather is getting warmer, as well as the 벚꽃 (bot–ggot), a Korean word for cherry blossoms, appear.
-It is the season that always brings my sluggish means of social media back to life after a seemingly never-ending winter hibernation.
-Whenever I see a bud of this world-famous flower, my planner is automatically filled with names of spots around the city for cherry blossom viewing, the bit in which has become a fun annual plan I have committed to for years.
-And in this post, I’ve gathered and created a list of places in Seoul, both famous and lesser-known, where the magnificent displays of cherry blossoms can be admired.
+You know spring is in full swing in Seoul, South Korea, when the days grow longer, the air turns warmer, and the 벚꽃 (bot-ggot), the Korean word for cherry blossoms, begin to bloom.
+It’s the season that breathes life back into my sluggish social media presence after a seemingly endless winter hibernation.
+The moment I spot the first buds of these world-famous flowers, my planner quickly fills with the names of spots around the city for cherry blossom viewing—a cherished annual tradition I’ve committed to for years.
+In this post, I’ve curated a list of places in Seoul, both iconic and hidden gems, where you can admire the breathtaking displays of cherry blossoms.

 Jump to: